1. Why did JOURNEYMAN go down the path of producing mainly pop songs?

 Laberinto del Camino is nestled in an oak forest in Os Chacotes public park, Palas de Rei, Spain.
 There are several ways to find the labyrinth:

 - From Palas de Rei City Center - A short 10-minute walk along the Camino Francés path heading east along the Camino path.
-Take a right immediately after the soccer (futbol) stadium and head down the dirt path, named LABERINTO WAY, for 75 meters.
+Take a right immediately after the soccer (futbol) stadium and head down the dirt path, named CALLE LABERINTO, for 75 meters.

 - South of La Cabana Hotel - proceed to the east side of La Cabana, cross the Camino path, and head south down the dirt path 75 meters.